Misaka-L/CreatorCompanionPatcher/README.md

 A patcher to fix some strange problem or behaviour for VRChat Creator Companion.

 ## How to use
-1. Download the latest version form [Releases](https://github.com/Misaka-L/CreatorCompanionPatcher/releases).
+1. Download the latest version from [Releases](https://github.com/Misaka-L/CreatorCompanionPatcher/releases).
 2. Put it into the CreatorCompanion folder (Usually is `%LocalAppData%\Programs\VRChat Creator Companion`).
 3. Start the `CreatorCompanionPatcher.exe` instead of `CreatorCompanion.exe`.
 4. Done!
 Logs will appear in `patcher-logs/`.